andykirk/blox/README.md

 So this editor doesn't take much responsibility for how your content looks when loaded into one of your pages.
 I'll be providing simple, clean stylesheet you can use a starting point or as guidance, but you can style anything how you like.

-For example, take a panel with 4 panels.
-In order to be responsive, and some breakpoint that should drop to a single column, but that breakpoint should be yours to choose, based on a whole range of considerations.
+For example, take a container with 4 panels.
+In order to be responsive, at some breakpoint they should drop to a single column, but that breakpoint should be yours to choose, based on a whole range of considerations.
 Also, you may decide it's appropriate for there to be an interim stage of 2x2 panels.
 Again, that's up to you.